Near-Horizon Collisions around Near-Extremal Black Holes: near-horizon collisions around spinning BHs

 This quantity is given by

-Now we will examine the near-horizon limit of the CM energy \eqref{eq:Ecm} in the sub-extremal case, and consider the implication of then taking the extremal limit.
-With the exception of the term containing $\chi$, all the terms of the CM energy \eqref{eq:Ecm} are clearly finite for all $r\ge r_\mathrm{H}$.
+With the exception of the radially dependent term $\chi$, all the terms of the CM energy \eqref{eq:Ecm} are clearly finite for all $r\ge r_\mathrm{H}$.
+Thus, if $\chi$ \eqref{eq:ECMchi} is divergent in the multi-scaling limit defined in \eqref{eq:ScalingLimit}, the CM energy is

+Now, we will examine the near-horizon limit of $\chi$ \eqref{eq:Ecm} consider the implications for CM energy divergence.
 We evaluate the near-horizon limit of $\chi$ in three distinct classes distinguished by the radial motion of the particles at the moment of collision.
-The classes are Type I in which one particle is outgoing and the other is ingoing, Type T in which one particle has no radial motion, and Type V in which both particles are either ingoing or outgoing; see Fig.~\ref{fig:CollisionTypes}.
+The classes are Type I in which one particle is outgoing and the other is ingoing, Type T in which one particle has no radial motion, and Type V in which both particles are either ingoing or outgoing (see Fig.~\ref{fig:CollisionTypes}).
+In the near-horizon limit $r\to r_\mathrm{H}$,